-Unique NIRS Imaging Technology For the Detection of Lipid Core Plaque (LCP) The MakotoTM Intravascular Imaging System, with accompanying DualproTM IVUS+NIRS Catheter, is the only imaging system on the market today that utilizes not just intravascular ultrasound (IVUS) but also Near-Infrared Spectroscopy (NIRS) to help clinicians visualize vessel structure and gain valuable insights into plaque composition.
-Our revolutionary technology is the only FDA-cleared imaging technology indicated for the detection of Lipid Core Plaque (LCP).
+Unique NIRS Imaging Technology For the Detection of Lipid Core Plaque (LCP) The Makoto[TM] Intravascular Imaging System, with accompanying Dualpro[TM] IVUS+NIRS Catheter, is the only imaging system on the market today that utilizes not just intravascular ultrasound (IVUS) but also Near-Infrared Spectroscopy (NIRS) to help clinicians visualize vessel structure and gain valuable insights into plaque composition.
+Our revolutionary technology is the only FDA-cleared imaging technology indicated for the detection of Lipid Core Plaque (LCP) and the identification of plaques and patients at an increased risk of MACE.